 But think of all the fun things you can do.

 Well… more like whining, bored kids fighting over the TV remote.

 Yeah, real special with the “I don’t wanna,” “C’mon, just a few more minutes,” and “Not now” power struggles.

 Yeeks!
 Hundreds of power struggles.

-Argh!
-My kids are driving me crazy.
-Um… how many more days until daycare resumes and school starts?
+And how many more days until daycare starts and school resumes?

 Want to Make Parenting Easier?

-I still shudder remembering blinking away tears when my kids wouldn’t cooperate.
+I still shudder remembering when my kids wouldn’t cooperate.
 When they’d narrow their eyes and inhale sharply before screaming, resisting anything I said.

 Want to know how?